DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

 Example: `python3 csdl-to-json.py --input <CSDL-Dir> --output <JSON-Dir> --config <Config-File>`

 The tool will process all files found in the folder specified by the *input* argument.
-It will convert the contents of the files to create JSON Schema files and save them to the folder specified by the *output* argument; the [Operation section](#operation) section describes this process in more detail.
+It will convert the contents of the files to create JSON Schema files and save them to the folder specified by the *output* argument; the [Operation section](#operation) describes this process in more detail.
 There are some control parameters that are read in from the JSON file specified by the *config* argument; the [Config File section](#config-file) describes the contents of the file.

 ### Options